94jjiisu/Data-Science/QnA with chat-gpt/Data scaling and restore scaled regression coefs.md

-### Q. Why is data scaling important to machine learning regression models?
+### Q1.
+Why is data scaling important to machine learning regression models?

 A. Data scaling is important in machine learning regression models for several reasons: